|

 him from Lee.
 The Battle of South Mountain on September 14 delayed McClellan's advance and allowed Lee sufficient time to

-day in American military history with over 22,000 casualties.
-While Lee, outnumbered two to one, moved his defensive forces
+in American military history with over 22,000 casualties.
+While Lee, outnumbered two to one, moved his defensive forces to

-to parry each offensive blow, McClellan never deployed all of the reserves of his army to capitalize on localized successes
+parry each offensive blow, McClellan never deployed all of the reserves of his army to capitalize on localized successes and

-and destroy the Confederates.
-On September 18, Lee ordered a withdrawal across the Potomac and on September 19 and September
+On September 18, Lee ordered a withdrawal across the Potomac and on September

 Although Antietam was a tactical draw, Lee's Maryland Campaign failed to achieve